Welcome to Empowered Recovery Center

 After finding a rehab program, you will receive addiction treatment on an outpatient or inpatient basis.
 You will receive individual therapy, group therapy, stress management, medication-assisted treatment and more.
 These techniques have been proven to support patients in working toward a sober and healthy future.

-Addiction Treatment at Empowered Recovery Center in Atlanta
+Cocaine Addiction Treatment in Atlanta

 At our Atlanta rehab center, we understand that drug addiction differs for everyone.
 We offer well-rounded recovery experience delivered by our team of experts.
 Our addiction therapy options include: